Build a Private Cloud

 Printer problems:

-We added more resources to the print servers & updated the print drivers.
+We added more resources to their print servers & updated the print drivers.

 Excel Power User: